 During the 2014-15 academic year, the CSI hosted a number of events and initiatives.
 Most notably, on October 7th , 2014 Jon Kabat-Zinn addressed a full auditorium on the topic “Insight, Understanding, Wisdom, Cooperativity, and Creativity: The Promise of Mindfulness and other Contemplative Practices in Higher Education — and in Life.”
 And on April 6th, 2015 Metta McGarvey spoke to large audience on Meditation and Human Development: Short-term Benefits and Long-term Potential.

 Spring of 2017 brought Mark W. Muesse, who lectured on “Cultivating Compassion on Campus and in the Community.”
 Professor Muesse is a longtime practitioner of meditation and the author of Practicing Mindfulness.
 He has taught and studied throughout Asia and is the founder of the Compassionate Campus Initiative at Rhodes.

-This year brings bestselling author, psychologist and consultant Dr. Christopher Willard, who will speak about mindfulness for kids, teens and families, in school, therapy and beyond.
-Dr. Willard will discuss tailoring mindfulness techniques to a range of children’s issues, including learning differences, medical concerns, and mental health issues.
+Spring 2018 brought bestselling author, psychologist and consultant Dr. Christopher Willard, who spoke about mindfulness for kids, teens and families, in school, therapy and beyond.
+Dr. Willard discussed how to tailor mindfulness techniques to a range of children’s issues, including learning differences, medical concerns, and mental health issues.